AmitP88/Final-Portfolio/src/pages/index.md

       - skill: Sass
   subtitle: >-
-    I'm currently working for Middlestate, LLC - a design company in Visalia, CA. Due to the pandemic and the demand for e-commerce, I've learned Shopify theme development and am looking to get hired as a Shopify Developer.
+    I'm currently working for Middlestate, LLC - a design company in Visalia, CA. I've used HTML, CSS, JavaScript, as well as Netlify and Gatsby, to develop websites for various businesses in the Central Valley.
   title: Hi!
 I'm Amit and I'm a Front End Developer
 shopify:
-  icon: /img/shopify_icon.png
-  title: Shopify Projects
   description: >-
     These are Shopify development stores that I've customized from downloaded free themes from the Shopify Theme store.
 Below is the process that I took to convert downloaded PSDs of e-commerce sites to Shopify sites, as well as installing and customizing required Shopify plugins.
 Below the process description are the actual Shopify store projects.
 They are still a work in progress, but here's what I have so far.
-  subsection_1_title: The Process
+  icon: /img/shopify_icon.png
+  project_image: /img/fashion_vector_modified.png
   step_1_image: /img/mockup_resized.png
   step_2_image: /img/Brooklyn_theme_small.png
   step_3_image: /img/setup_themekit.png